SourceParts/sdk/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)
 [![Node.js](https://img.shields.io/badge/Node.js-16+-green.svg)](https://nodejs.org/)

-Official TypeScript SDK for the Source Parts API.
-Simplify integration with Source Parts services for electronics sourcing, quoting, BOM management, and more.
+The official TypeScript SDK for Source Parts. **Streamline your electronics sourcing workflow** with easy-to-use APIs for product search, instant quotes, BOM management, and order tracking - all in just a few lines of code.

-> **Building in the Open** - This SDK is developed openly.
-We welcome contributions, feedback, and suggestions from the community!
+> **Building in the Open** 🚀 - We believe in transparency and collaboration.
+This SDK is developed openly, and we'd love your feedback and contributions to make it even better!

+**What You Can Do:**
+- 🔍 Search our catalog of millions of electronic components
+- 💰 Get instant quotes for your parts
+- 📋 Upload and manage your BOMs
+- 📦 Track your orders in real-time

 ## Installation